- Go to Create an account or click Sign Up on the login page.

 |effect.95ci||Float (optional)||95% confidence interval for effect value|

-Create a datasetAfter logging in, click the Create dataset button.
-Fill out the form with each of the required fields:
+- Fill out the form with each of the following fields:

 - Name: A name to refer to the dataset